Wolfram von Soden

-Wolfram Theodor Hermann Freiherr von Soden (19 June 19086 October 1996) was a German scholar of Assyriology.
-Active during the Nazi era and World War II, he authored several works, some of which have been interpreted as supporting aspects of Nazi cultural and racial ideology.
+Wolfram Theodor Hermann, Freiherr von Soden (19 June 19086 October 1996) was a German scholar of Assyriology.
+Active as a scholar during the Nazi era and World War II, he authored several works, some of which have been interpreted as supporting aspects of Nazi cultural and racial ideology.

 Early life and education

-Von Soden was born in Berlin on 19 June 1908.
+Soden was born in Berlin on 19 June 1908.
 He studied ancient Semitic languages under Benno Landsberger at the University of Leipzig, where he received his doctorate in 1931.
-His dissertation was titled Der hymnisch-epische Dialekt des Akkadischen (The Hymnic-Epic Dialect of Akkadian).
+His dissertation was titled Der hymnisch-epische Dialekt des Akkadischen, lit.
+'The Hymnic-Epic Dialect of Akkadian'.

 Career

-Von Soden joined the Sturmabteilung in 1934 and the Nazi Party (NSDAP) in 1937.
+Soden joined the Sturmabteilung in 1934 and the Nazi Party (NSDAP) in 1937.
 From 1939 to 1945, he served in the German military, primarily as a translator.
-In 1936, he was appointed as the Associate Professor of Assyriology and Arabic studies at the University of Göttingen after Benno Landsberger was forced to leave Germany due to the introduction of the Nuremberg Laws implemented by the Nazi regime, which stripped Jewish people of many civil rights, including citizenship.
-He was unable to take up the chair in Berlin (in Ancient Near Eastern Studies at the Friedrich Wilhelm University) offered to him in 1940 because of his wartime duties in military intelligence.
+In 1936, he was appointed as an associate professor of Assyriology and Arabic Studies at the University of Göttingen after his former teacher Benno Landsberger was forced to leave Germany following the introduction of the Nuremberg Laws implemented by the Nazi regime, which stripped Jewish people of numerous civil rights, including citizenship.
+In 1940 he was offered the chair in Ancient Near Eastern Studies at Friedrich Wilhelm University, Berlin, but was unable to take it up, owing to his wartime duties in military intelligence.

-Following the Second World War, von Soden's Nazi Party membership initially hindered his academic career.
-However, with a recommendation from Benno Landsberger (by then at the Oriental Institute of the University of Chicago), von Soden was appointed an academic position at the University of Vienna in 1954.
-In 1961, he accepted a professorship at Münster, where he directed the Oriental Seminar until his retirement in 1976.
-After his death in 1996, his library was bequeathed to the newly revived Institute for Near Eastern Studies at the University of Leipzig, where he had earned his doctorate.
+After the Second World War, Soden's Nazi Party membership initially hindered his academic career.
+However, with a recommendation from Landsberger (then at the Oriental Institute of the University of Chicago), in 1954 Soden was appointed to an academic position at the University of Vienna, in Austria.
+In 1961, he accepted a professorship in Münster, where he directed the Oriental seminar until his retirement in 1976.
+Following his death in 1996, he bequeathed his library to the newly revived Institute of Near Eastern Studies at the University of Leipzig, where he had completed his doctorate.

-Von Soden specialized in ancient Semitic languages.
-As a member of the "History of Religions" (Religionsgeschichte) school at the University of Göttingen, he challenged the interpretation that Babylonians regarded their creator god, Marduk, as a "dying and rising god."
-He suggested that texts supporting this view were polemical works created by the Assyrians to criticize the chief god of their rival state.
+Soden specialized in ancient Semitic languages.
+As a member of the History of Religions (Religionsgeschichte) school at the University of Göttingen, he challenged the interpretation that Babylonians regarded their creator god Marduk, as a "dying-and-rising-god."
+He suggested that texts supporting this view were polemical works created by the Assyrians to criticize the chief god of their rival kingdom.

-Von Soden's significant philological works include the Akkadisches Handwörterbuch (AHW), developed with assistance from Rykle Borger, and the Grundriss Akkadischer Grammatik (GAG).
-These are considered reference works in Assyriology.
-His work on the AHW has been noted as providing a foundation for later philological projects such as the Chicago Assyrian Dictionary.
+Soden's philological works include the Akkadisches Handwörterbuch lit.
+'Akkadian Dictionary', developed with assistance from Rykle Borger, and the Grundriss Akkadischer Grammatik lit.
+'Foundations of Akkadian Grammar', both of which are considered reference works in Assyriology.
+Soden's work on the Akkadian dictionary has been noted for providing a foundation for later philological projects, such as the Chicago Assyrian Dictionary.